anthonythorne/theme-gutenberg-blocks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;├── `/save.js` - The save function defines the way in which the different attributes should be combined into the final markup, which is then serialized by the block editor into `post_content`.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;└── `/style.scss` - Applied both on the front of your site and in the editor.<br />

+#### Register the new block
+That's it, the block will be auto registered based on the above files, and the block will be auto bundled next time the script is run from teh root directory of this plugin.

 ### <a id="customisation-multiplevs-vs-combined-block-asset-files">Multiple vs Combined Block Asset Files</a>